weaviate/weaviate-io/developers/weaviate/current/client-libraries/go.md

 ### All `where` filters use the same builder

-In `v2` filters were sometimes specified as strings, sometimes in a structured way. `v4` unifies this and makes sure that you can always use the same builder pattern.
+In `v2` filters were sometimes specified as strings, sometimes in a structured way.
+Since `v4`, this was unified to make sure that you can always use the same builder pattern.

 #### GraphQL Get